 The MSc Information Security was one of the first distance-learning courses to receive GCHQ certification.
 (This is now authorised by the National Cyber Security Centre.)

-Professor Peter Komisarczuk (BSc, MSc, PhD, CEng) is Director of Distance Learning at the Information Security Group.
+Professor Peter Komisarczuk (BSc, MSc, PhD, CEng) is Deputy Director of Distance Learning at the Information Security Group.
 Peter has worked in various R&D roles at Ericsson, Fujitsu and Nortel Networks in the areas of next generation 'intelligent networks', access and optical networks and internet network technology.
 His research is in the area of network and computer security.
 He teaches primarily in networks and on the Network Security module, the Security Testing module and manages the Project module.

 Professor Fred Piper (BSc, PhD, CEng, CMath, FIEE, ARCS, DIC, FIMA, M.Inst.ISP) was the founding Director of the ISG.
 He has published over 100 research papers, 6 books (4 on cryptography), and is on the editorial boards of two international journals.
 Fred has served on committees offering security advice to a number of UK Government departments and agencies.

-Professor Keith Martin (BSc, PhD, CMath, FIMA), former Director of the ISG, designs and leads modules on the MSc programme.
+Professor Keith Martin (BSc, PhD, CMath, FIMA), a former Director of the ISG, designs and leads modules on the MSc programme.
 Keith's research interests include key management, cryptographic applications and securing lightweight networks.
-He is the author of Everyday Cryptography (Oxford University Press, 2012).
+He is the author of Everyday Cryptography (Oxford University Press, 2017).